LeMinux/PresentingSecureProgramming/RuleSets/NASAPowerOf10/NASAsPowerOf10.md

 ## Note For Other Languages

 Not every language can follow all 10 of these rules.
 Weakly typed and OOP languages make it impossible to avoid the HEAP, and some languages abstract away pointers.
+NASA has their reason for avoiding garbage collecting languages.
 Despite this, most languages should be able to follow all but 3, 9, and 10.
-Import statements basically copy and paste the code into the file which is what the preprocessor does.
 Rules 9 and 10 are a little iffy based on the language.
 Weakly typed languages can't follow rule 10 as they don't know the data type.
 Imagine launching a rover in Python and it turns out you forgot to test a branch containing a type error.
 Rule 9 can also be harder to follow since some languages abstract pointers and dereferencing is implicit.